AleemRehman/Convex-Hull/README.md

 # Convex Hull
-## Convex hull algrorithm, started with base programme and then implemet the program with a JavaFX interface
+## Convex hull algrorithm, started with base programme and then implement the program with a JavaFX interface